hannahmgordon/hannahmgordon.github.io/index.md

 ## About Me

 My name is Hanah Gordon, and I am currently a rising senior studying Financial Engineering in Lehigh University's IBE Honors Program.
-The purpose of this website is to showcase coding work I have done on my own and in classes, particularly FIN377 (Applied Data Analytics for Finance in Python).
+The purpose of this website is to help you learn a little bit about me, my career objectives, my hobbies, and to showcase projects that I have done on my own and in classes, particularly FIN377 (Applied Data Analytics for Finance in Python) and IBE050 (IBE Workshop).

 <!-- Upload your own photo and change the path -->
 <p style="text-align:center;">